The best satellite phones and communicators in 2024

 Does the iPhone work as a satellite phone?

-If you're in the market for a new smartphone generally, you may have heard that the iPhone 14 and iPhone 15 series have a limited capability to make SOS calls via the satellite network, when you're not able to access normal phone coverage.
+If you're in the market for a new smartphone generally, you may have heard that the iPhone 14, iPhone 15 and iPhone 16 series have a limited capability to make SOS calls via the satellite network, when you're not able to access normal phone coverage.
 This service is free for two years after the activation of your phone.
+It's only available in the US and Canada.

 However, we are talking very limited here.
 Because these iPhones don't feature the kind of bulky antennas you get on a normal sat phone, you need to point them directly at the satellite, using a special orientation app.
 Plus, the bandwidth is so low that you can only send text messages, and even that is likely to be a challenge.

 Because of this, Apple has devised an interface for emergency services with a series of prepared prompts, such as 'Who needs help?', 'Is anyone injured?', 'What type of emergency is it?'
 Even then, it may take a message minutes to send.
-For these reasons we don't consider either the iPhone 14 or iPhone 15 to be a full satellite phone, and so haven't included them in our main list.
+For these reasons we don't consider the iPhones 14-16 to be full satellite communicators, and so haven't included them in our main list.

 Adam Juniper